ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

     :target: ../_images/baro-ms5611-pixhawk.jpg
     :width: 450px

+On the top of the Drotek MS5611 board, the "I2C" jumper should be soldered.
+Look for "I2C/SPI" written on the board.

 .. image:: ../../../images/baro-bmp280-pixhawk.jpg
     :target: ../_images/baro-bmp280-pixhawk.jpg
     :width: 450px

-- :ref:`GND_EXT_BUS <GND_EXT_BUS>` to 1 for Pixhawk boards or 0 for Cubes.
-Other flight controllers will also be either 0 or 1.
+- :ref:`GND_PROBE_EXT <GND_PROBE_EXT>` to 4 for the Drotek MS5611 or 2 for the Adafruit BMP280.
 Reboot the flight controller after changing this parameter.
 - :ref:`GND_PRIMARY <GND_PRIMARY>` to 1 to use the external barometer as the primary

 Testing